zkSNARKs through the lens of the cypherpunks

-This short, yet powerful paragraph, summarizes a movement that started in the late 80s, dedicated to promote and develop strong cryptography and privacy-enhancing technologies to achieve social and political change.
+This short, yet powerful paragraph, summarizes a movement that started in the late 80s, long before zkSNARKs were even possible, dedicated to promote and develop strong cryptography and privacy-enhancing technologies to achieve social and political change.

 For practical purposes, you can consider anyone that advocates for cryptography as a tool for social change as one of the cypherpunks.

 However, in the early days, cypherpunks were predominantly members of the Cypherpunks Distributed Remailer (CDR) list, a network of independent mailing list nodes that, as you can imagine, was one of the very first decentralized mega-efforts belonging to the community of the cypherpunks.